These Lessons introduce you to pronunciation systems in world languages. They build on the IPA lessons.

 1) Returning to the abbreviations C & V from our last course in basic phonetics, list every syllable type you find in the table above.
 (Let V stand for monophthongs or diphthongs).

-2) Which type of syllable is more common: open or close?
+2) Which type of syllable is more common above: open or close?
 Use this to make a generalization about Spanish syllables.

-3) Which of the syllable types you identified in #1 is most common?
+3) Which of the syllable types you identified in #1 is the most common?

 4) Take a look at syllables that begin with more than one consonant.
-Can you make a generalization about those syllables?
+Thinking about features of consonants, can you make a generalization about those syllables?

 Environments & rules

-Speakers don't use sounds in isolation.
+Speakers don't use sounds in isolation, but in context.
 Phonemes occur next to other phonemes in longer streams of speech.
-The immediate context of a specific phoneme is its environment.
+The immediate context of a specific phoneme is called its environment.

 |[empa'ɾis]||between "e" and "p"|